 - A city in which we address homelessness by pooling resources to provide housing and transit subsidies for struggling residents and insist that all low income housing development projects include supportive services like mental health counseling and job training.

 - A city where we offer micro loans and start-up funds so that entrepreneurs—particularly people of color, new Americans, and recent college grads—can access the capital they need to pursue their dreams, support their families, and serve the community at large.

 - A city in which investments in after-school programming and Pre-K take precedence over tax giveaways for the Midway Center and Ford site redevelopment projects.

 - And finally, a city where accountability and transparency in local government is the norm—and quality constituent service a given.

-As a long-time advocate for neighborhoods, a lawyer, businessman, and former School Board member, I can be the change agent we need at City Hall who will help ensure that local government works for us rather than the other way around.
+As a long-time community advocate, lawyer, small business owner, and former School Board member, I can be the change agent we need at City Hall who will help ensure that local government works for us rather than the other way around.

 With your support we can achieve the kind of progressive reforms that will end the disinvestment in our neighborhoods; align city resources to ensure better educational outcomes for every student; reduce tax burdens on seniors and those living on fixed incomes; and realize the potential in our cultural communities so that every resident has the chance to succeed.

 People before Politics.
 It’s much more than a slogan for me.